Do Black Lives (Really) Matter in Australia?

 When I opened my Instagram on Tuesday June 2, I thought it was broken.
 Posts didn’t seem to load.
 I soon recognised the hashtags and the sentiment behind the flood of black squares on my feed.
 It felt good to know so many cared about the fate of George Floyd and they wanted to stand together, but what was meant as an act of solidarity and support, quickly became an empty message for me, as many people carbon copied and co-opted the post, seemingly without much in the way of intended follow-up actions or commitment to change.

 Do many Australians know what they’re standing for when they hurriedly post the hashtags #blacklivesmatter or #blackouttuesday on social media?
 Perhaps they’ve shed a tear, affected by the injustice of black deaths in custody, or perhaps they’re solving a dilemma of what to post on Instagram.
 A black box and a message of hope for black people – could content get any easier?
 And…posted!
 Did I hit a sore spot?
 Sorry.
-But this issue of blacks, and especially Indigenous Australians, dying in police custody is a sore spot.
+But this issue of black, and especially Indigenous Australians, dying in police custody is a sore spot.

-We agree the heart-breaking death of Floyd was a crime, yet there’ve been 432 aboriginal deaths in custody here in Australia since 1991 and no one’s been charged.
+We agree the heart-breaking death of Floyd was a crime, yet there has been 432 aboriginal deaths in custody here in Australia since 1991 and no one’s been charged.
 No one.
 We didn’t burn the streets or achieve a viral hashtag for any of those deaths.
 We observed, we read, we moved on.
 Another Indigenous life went to waste and we went on with our lives.